-The need for more active involvement of mathematics students in the learning process is well documented.
-Involvement occurs through the use of inquiry-based learning.
-The curriculum materials that make up Discovering the Art of Mathematics (DAoM) reverse the typical lecture dynamic by being built on guided-discovery investigations.
+The need for more active involvement of mathematics students in the learning process is well documented (e.g. MAA Guide to Evidence-Based Instructional Practices).
+In the case of Discovering the Art of Mathematics (DAoM), involvement occurs through the use of inquiry-based learning.
+The DAoM curriculum materials reverse the typical lecture dynamic by being built on guided-discovery investigations.

 DAoM materials focus on investigations, tasks, experiments, constructions, data collection and discussion prompts rather than transcribed lectures and worked-out sample problems followed by banks of routine exercises.
 The transformative impact this has on students in MLA classrooms can be seen clearly in the classroom vignette, student quotes, and videos shown below.